bhavanilakshmi23/day2task/README.md

 	It is the very first object that is loaded in the browser.
 	It is the object of the browser.
-	Global objects, functions, and variables of JavaScript are members of the window object. document	We can access the window from the window only. i.e. window.window
+	Global objects, functions, and variables of JavaScript are members of the window object. document	We can access the window from the window only.